tytydraco/yessleep/out/I_Took_a_Winter_Caretaker_Job_at_an_Abandoned_Lodge_in_the_Cascades_Theres_Someone_Else_Here_With_Me_Part_5.md

 I did not move for a long time, my bowels stirring and my hands scrambling across the mattress, looking for anything solid to hold onto.
 At some point, my hand closed white-knuckled on edge of the mattress itself, and I lay like that until the morning sound of the wind convinced me the world was still moving.
 But the silence above never changed back.

-I didn’t touched the photograph.
+I didn’t touch the photograph.